krasimir/actml/README.md

 ```

 You'll probably wonder why using ActML and instead writing `Foo()` we do `<Foo />`?
 The answer is same reason we you do `<Component />` instead of `React.createElement(Component, null)`.
 We are declarative instead of imperative.
 It's much better to say what we want to happen instead of how it happens.
 Being declarative means having more options for composition.

+Also when we write `<Foo />` we are not executing our function `Foo`.
+We are just saying that this function _should be_ executed at this place.
+We create a descriptor of that call which is passed to ActML runtime.
+This abstraction creates a layer where we can do bunch of things.
+We can for example process async operations behind the scenes or we can build a map of your application functions.

 ### Children